ogdenpm/intel80tools/Doc/makefile.md

-# Make support for ISIS tools
+# Make support for ISIS and CP/M tools

-The current repository uses gnu make to build the various isis tools.
+The current repository uses gnu make to build the various isis and cp/m tools.
-To keep the the makefiles simple, a set of macros and rules have been predefined in an included file isis.mk.
+To keep the the makefiles simple, a set of macros and rules have been predefined in an included isis.mk or cpm.mk file.
+Behind these is a shared makefile common.mk

-This document describes the usage of isis.mk, but assumes some basic knowledge of make and makefiles.
-Some [examples](#Examples) of the use of isis.mk are also provided to illustrate the how isis.mk simplifies the makefiles.
+This document describes the usage of isis.mk and cpm.mk but assumes some basic knowledge of make and makefiles.
+Some [examples](#Examples) of their use are also provided to illustrate the how they simplify user makefiles.

 ## Structure of the makefile